 Cat Toys

 Adding new cat toys into your home for your cat to discover instantly adds excitement to their day!
-A variety of toys to chase (from lasers to ribbons to toy mice) simulates having a variety of prey to hunt in the wild.
-You don’t have to be hitting the pet store every week to keep them happy, though.
+Offering a variety of toys, from lasers to ribbons to toy mice, simulates having a variety of prey to hunt in the wild.
+But don’t feel like you have to hit up the pet store every week to keep them happy —cats love a good DIY cat toy just as much as the store bought stuff.
+We know from experience that some cats will decide that a ball of scrunched up tin foil is their favorite toy in the whole world!

 Cat Furniture